Wednesday, April 8, 2020

 Prince Louis Ferdinand had also been invited to Johannisberg, as Olga “had cherished the idea of a possible match” between the prince and Grand Duchess Kira.
 Notwithstanding the close family connections, Kira’s parents were also in favor of a relationship.
 Louis Ferdinand, after all, would one day be the head of the House of Hohenzollern, and Ducky, for one, was convinced that Adolf Hitler was going to restore the Hohenzollerns to their proper place in Berlin.

-This would not be the first time that Kira met her cousin, Louis Ferdinand.
+This was not be the first time Kira met her cousin, Louis Ferdinand.
 When she was 16 years old, Kira and her cousin, Princess Sibylla of Saxe-Coburg and Gotha visited Berlin where they were asked by Kira’s parents to pay their respects to Crown Princess Cecilie, whose mother was a Russian Grand Duchess.

 “We drove out to Cecilienhof and had tea with the Crown Princess.
 This was the first time that I met my future mother-in-law.
 I liked her immensely.
 We spoke Russian together, and she asked about my family.”